EOTSIO/EOTS/testnet.md

-# eot Testnet
+# EOTS Testnet
-To date, all work done to experiment with the eot blockchain has been performed using a single instance of eotd hosting all 21 block producers.
+To date, all work done to experiment with the EOTS blockchain has been performed using a single instance of eotd hosting all 21 block producers.
 While this is a perfectly valid solution for validating features of the blockchain, developing new contracts, or whatever, it does not scale.
 Nor does it expose the sort of issues raised when contract and block data must be shared across multiple instances.
 Providing the ability to scale involves deploying multiple eotd nodes across many hosts and lining then into a peer-to-peer (p2p) network.
 Composing this network involves tailoring and distributing configuration files, coordinating starts and stops and other tasks.

 Doing this manually is a tedious task and easily error prone.
 Fortunately a solution is provided, in the form of the Launcher application, described below.

 ## Testnet nodes, networks, and topology
-Before getting into the details of the eot testnet, lets clarify some terms.
+Before getting into the details of the EOTS testnet, lets clarify some terms.
 In this document I use the terms "host" and "machine" fairly interchangeably.
 A host generally boils down to a single IP address, although in practice it could have more.

 The next term is "node."
 A node is an instance of the eotd executable configured to serve as 0 or more producers.
 There is not a one-to-one mapping between nodes and hosts, a host may serve more than one node, but one node cannot span more than one host.